-Simple, non-permanent, calibrated temperature dataloggers (ONSET HOBO Water Temperature Pro V2) were deployed prior to March 15, 2016 at the remaining three sites ('Manual' sites in Table 1).
-The sensors were inserted into perforated metal framed housings that allowed for water movement throughout.
-Each housing was secured to large boulders or bedrock using hardened 3/8" chain and placed to assure that the sensor remained submerged and was not exposed to direct sunlight (Photos 1, 2).
+Simple, non-permanent, calibrated temperature dataloggers (ONSET HOBO Water Temperature Pro V2) were deployed prior to March 15, 2018 at the remaining three sites ('Manual' sites in Table 1).
+The sensors were inserted into perforated metal framed housings that allowed for adequate water movement throughout.

+Each housing was secured to large boulders or bedrock using hardened 3/8" chain and placed to assure that the sensor remained submerged and was not exposed to direct sunlight (Photos 1).
 Two dataloggers were installed at each site to protect against data loss in the event of equipment failure or drift.
 Dataloggers were deployed in habitat strata where the water was well-mixed, typically at the head of a pool just below a riffle input.
+Table 2 describes the equipment specifications for all sensors selected for water temperature monitoring.
 Hourly data from HOBO loggers were manually downloaded using Onset Computer Corporation software.
 All water temperature data is stored in a Microsoft SQL database designed for this purpose.